 There are risk factors for dementia, such as age, cognitive reserve, and lifestyle choices.
 One of the most important risk factors is the presence of other health conditions, with the most common cause of dementia (accounting for 60-80% of all cases) being Alzheimer’s.

 Those with aging loved ones must be aware of the warning signs of dementia to keep your loved one safe.
 Many of these symptoms can worsen and potentially result in your loved one becoming injured.
-Look into arranging at-home care for your parent or loved one for reliable supervision.
+Look into arranging dementia home care for your parent or loved one for reliable supervision.

 If you have questions about taking care of a senior, contact us today!